Avon Futures Circuit

-The Avon Futures Circuit was a women's professional tennis tour administered by the Women's Tennis Association that was founded in 1976 as the Pro Futures Circuit, and was mainly operated in Canada and the United States.
+The Avon Futures Circuit was a women's professional second tier tennis tour founded by Gladys Heldman and administered by the Women's Tennis Association and USLTA that was founded in 1976 as the Women's Futures Tennis Tour, and was mainly operated in Canada and the United States.
 It was initially a subsidiary tour of the Virginia Slims Circuit.
 In 1979 it became a subsidiary tour of the Avon Championships Circuit.
-The tour ran alongside the main circuits as a qualifying competition for those tours, and provided a bridge on a promotion or relegation basis.
+The tour ran alongside the main circuit as a qualifying competition for those tours, and provided a bridge on a promotion or relegation basis.
 There were between nine and eleven events in any particular season that culminated in an end of season finale called the Avon Futures Championships.
 The circuit ended in 1982 and was replaced by a smaller Ginny Circuit in 1983.